 To make finding these opportunities even easier, we have launched a Seasonality Screener.
 The screener is an analytical tool designed to identify trading opportunities with above-average profit potential starting from a specific date.
 The algorithms behind the screener are based on predictable seasonal patterns that recur almost every calendar year.

-Feel free to analyze more than 20.000+ instruments including stocks, (crypto)currencies, commodities and indexes by signing up to a free 3-day trial.
+Feel free to analyze more than 20.000+ instruments including stocks, (crypto)currencies, commodities and indexes by signing up to a free trial.

 Co-Founder and Managing Partner of Seasonax